Frequently Asked Questions

 Q. How long do I have to hold a pose?

 A. Usually we can complete a mould for a torso (chin to mid-thigh) in less than 30 minutes.
 Portraits, or smaller body casts take between 20-25 minutes.
 During most of this time you have to hold very still so the mould does not distort.
 We have props and supports to assist you in holding a pose and, in addition, we will help you select a pose that will not be too difficult to hold.

 Q. I would like to give my partner a gift that is something more intimate.
 What part(s) of the body can you mould?

 A. We will do body casts that fall into the category of “erotica”.
 Basically, this means if you are willing to expose it and are capable of holding it still….we can mould (most) any part of the human body.

 Q. I have sensitive skin.
 Are the materials safe?
 Will they irritate my skin?

 A. All of the materials that come in direct contact with your skin are non-allergenic.
 However, we usually test a small portion to make sure you will not have an adverse reaction to the alginate.
 You might notice some skin redness after the mould is removed, but this usually subsides within a few minutes.
-We have a shower in the studio for customer use to rinse off any residual material.

 Q. Can I bring a friend along?